1. Just because I am purring doesn’t mean I’m happy.

 10. Just because I am showing you my tummy doesn’t mean I want you to touch it.

 The most vulnerable place on a cat is her soft tummy.
 She might show it to you—lucky you; that’s a sign a cat is content and feels safe enough to relax in your presence—but doing so is not necessarily an invitation to dive right in.
 Respect every cat’s personal space requirements—they vary—and if you do go in for a tummy rub, approach with caution or you might find yourself victim of some fast paw action.
+If you pay attention and understand your cat, you’ll eventually know the difference between showing off or inviting a tummy rub.

 11. I need vertical space to explore.